 The following can help you talk with your friend:

 Don't try to talk when your friend is drunk or high.
-It's also a good idea to meet in a neutral place.
+It's also a good idea to meet in a quiet, neutral place.
 But not at a bar or any place else that serves alcohol.

 Talk about the effect your friend's drinking or drug use has on whatever the person cares about most, such as career or children.
-Your friend may not be concerned about his or her own situation.
-But they may care deeply for their children and what the may be doing to them.
+Your friend may not be concerned about their own situation.
+But they may care deeply for their children and what the problem may be doing to them.

 Be aware of treatment or recovery resources available in your community.
 Find the local phone number for Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
 Learn what treatment resources are available in your area by calling your state's Office of Substance Abuse Services or searching the Substance Abuse and Mental Health Services Administration's treatment locator.
 This website also has treatment locators specifically for opiate abuse.
 If your friend doesn't want to go to AA or NA, talk with other people who know and care about your friend to see if they have other ideas.
 Also consider getting support